webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Is-Licensed-to-Carry.md

 ---
 aliases:
-  - Is Licensed to Carry
+- "Is Licensed to Carry"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Striker-Combat
-title: Is Licensed to Carry
-collection: Foci
-kind: Compendium
 ---

 ## Is Licensed to Carry
 You carry a gun and you know how to use it in a fight.